 If a submitted protocol or amendment requires more information or clarification, we will return the protocol with comments requesting clarification and/or corrections.
 This helps to prevent protocols from being deferred or stipulated for common problems.

 The Administrative Return Notes Job Aid explains how to access return notes and resubmit the protocol.
-All returned protocols must be resubmitted for our review.
+All returned protocols must be resubmitted in eProtocol for our review.

 For assistance with the eProtocol system and in completing a new protocol:

 - Within the eProtocol application pages, click the “Help” button on the upper right hand corner for page-specific help

 Creating New Protocols